Green-Software-Foundation/if-docs/docs/major-concepts/regroup.md

 # Regroup

 Regroup is an IF feature that reorganizes a tree according to keys provided by the user.
 This allows users to regroup their observations according to various properties of their application.
-For example, the following manifest file contains a flat array of observations.
+For example, the following IMP file contains a flat array of observations.
 This is how you might expect data to arrive from an importer plugin, maybe one that hits a metrics API for a cloud service.

 ```yaml